CausticLab/go-rancher-gen/README.md

 | `log-level`        | Verbosity of log output.
 Default: `info`.
 | `check-cmd`        | Command to check the content before updating the destination. <br> Use the `{{staging}}` placeholder to reference the staging file.
 | `notify-cmd`       | Command to run after the destination file has been updated.
+| `notify-lbl`       | Run command once for each container with this label.
 | `notify-output`    | Print the result of the notify command to STDOUT.
 | `version`          | Show application version and exit.